umeshbapat/Umesh-Bapat-Portfolio/README.md

 A results-driven technical leader with a proven track record of delivering high-value products across diverse business domains.
 Passionate about hiring, building, and growing high-performing teams that drive innovation and impact.
 ## 👨‍💻 About Me
-With 20 years in the software engineering industry and variety of domains and geography, I bring over 10 years of hands-on leadership, where I've led teams to successfully execute and deliver impactful solutions.
+With 20 years in the software industry and variety of domains and geography, I bring over 10 years of hands-on leadership, where I've led teams to successfully execute and deliver impactful solutions.
 About 10 years ago I joined Rocket family of companies as a contractor and in a matter of a years time I was offered a leader's job, since then I’ve continued to foster high-performance cultures and lead teams to innovative results 🚀, always with an emphasis on long-term success and team empowerment 💡

 ## 🌟 My Leadership Philosophy
 - 🔥 Lead by example—never expect what I wouldn’t do myself.